This is our strategic vision for 2017/2018, as voted through by the editorial team at the Annual Review on April 23rd 2017.

 Given the wider political context, we will endeavour to bring to the fore the voices which are marginalised by the world’s current direction.
 We will contribute to and shape debates on the major political developments locally, nationally and worldwide, offering radical and progressive perspectives and influencing the thoughts, ideas, and ideologies of people in our city and further afield.
 We’ll also make sure to take leadership from those most affected from injustice, offering space for them to speak in their own voices and put forward their solutions.

 In pursuit of this, we’ll move towards expanding the number of writers, editors, artists, activists, trade unionists, workers, students, and citizens in our team.
 We’ll seek to recruit new team members from diverse and varied backgrounds especially those with direct experience of the dominant oppressions of the day.

 In addition to establishing writers within our own collective, we recognise that we cannot operate in isolation from political actors external to us.
 We want to be viewed as a major player in the production and distribution of radical ideas, where change makers and influencers seek out opportunities to work with us, utilising the platform that we offer and our ability to reach different and more diverse audiences than other outlets can.

-One of the reasons we wish to build on what we achieved through War of Words is that we are keen to build a community surrounding The Norwich Radical that is wider than its writers and editors, but also includes our readers and our friends across the left.
-That’s why we’ll be reinventing ourselves as a membership organisation, made up of those who consider themselves aligned with our values.
+One of the reasons we wish to build on what we have achieved through War of Words is that we are keen to build a community surrounding The Norwich Radical that is wider than its writers and editors, but also includes our readers and our friends across the left.
+That’s why we’ll be aiming to reinvent ourselves as a membership organisation, made up of those who consider themselves aligned with our values.
 We will operate as a co-operative, with democracy, shared ownership, and collectivism built throughout.